Thai Basil Beef Stir Fry

 Thinly sliced beef, bell peppers, and Thai basil combine into this fast, flavorful Thai Basil Beef.
 Make your own Thai takeout in under 15 minutes!

-(Hey, I have a toddler.
-I have to teach him that vegetables are a delicious and important part of every meal, right?!)
+(Hey, I have young kids.
+I have to teach them that vegetables are a delicious and important part of every meal, right?!)

-Add an easy sauce – soy sauce, oyster sauce, a little sugar, some Thai chili paste.
-Serve over steamed rice for a fast, delicious dinner – even better than your local Thai restaurant.
+Add an easy sauce – soy sauce, oyster sauce, a little sugar, and some Thai chili paste.
+Serve over steamed rice for a fast, delicious dinner, made right in your own kitchen.

 Tips for a Perfect Stir Fry

 New to stir frying or looking to perfect your stir fry game?
-Here’s a few tips to help make this quick and easy meal one of your weeknight staples:
+Here are a few tips to help make this quick and easy meal one of your weeknight staples:

 - Use a wok – or the largest stainless steel pan you have available.
 The key to fast cooking is a large surface area, so the bigger the better!

 - Get your oil hot.
 We want everything to be hot — get your burner turned up as hot as possible.
-You need to use an oil which can handle this heat, so avoid olive oil or other low smoke point oils.
+You need to use an oil that can handle this heat, so avoid olive oil or other low-smoke point oils.
 (And whatever you do – no butter!)

 - Dry your vegetables.
 If you just rinsed your veggies, dry off any extra moisture with a paper towel.
 If you put them in damp, the vegetables will steam, rather than stir fry.
 We want crisp vegetables, not soggy!